nickjj/gemshine/README.md

 After typing: `$ gemshine path /path/to/some/rails/app`

-You would see a table similar to this and it also color coded it based on how out of date the gems are:
+You would see a table similar to this and it also color codes it based on how out of date the gems are:

 ```
 +-------------------------+-----------------+----------------+-----------------+